mstksg/inCode/copy/entries/huffman-3.md

 [conduit][] and [pipes][] have emerged, built on the backs of early coroutine-based libararies.
-These libraries are built on the idea of purely assembling and "declaring" the IO pipline that you want, with each pipeline component having very explicit and composable and reasonable IO read/write/close semantics.
+These libraries are built on the idea of purely assembling and "declaring" the IO pipline that you want, with each pipeline component having very explicit and composable and able-to-reason-with IO read/write/close semantics.

 [pipes]: http://hackage.haskell.org/package/pipes